Setup

 At this stage of the project, our Walrus code is not yet public.
 Instead, we provide a pre-compiled walrus client binary for macOS (Intel and Apple CPUs) and Ubuntu, which supports different usage patterns (see the next chapter).
 This chapter describes the prerequisites, installation, and configuration of the Walrus client.

 Interacting with Walrus requires a valid Sui Testnet wallet with some amount of SUI tokens.
-The easiest way to set this up is via the Sui CLI; see the installation instructions in the Sui documentation.
+The normal way to set this up is via the Sui CLI; see the installation instructions in the Sui documentation.

 After installing the Sui CLI, you need to set up a Testnet wallet by running sui client, which prompts you to set up a new configuration.
 Make sure to point it to Sui Testnet, you can use the full node at https://fullnode.testnet.sui.io:443 for this.
 See here for further details.